 Vetark are strong believers in the 'power' of probiotics and were at the forefront of their use in exotic pets.
 Our AVIPRO was we believe the first probiotic product in UK developed specifically with difficult 'exotic' pets in mind.

-Following our initial trials almost 20 years ago in veterinary practices.
-We have always strongly preferred Lactobacillus acidophilus as an active organism, while some companies have gone towards other organisms.
+We have worked with probiotics for over 20 years in veterinary practices.
 Our more recent in-house work which led to the development of AVIPRO PLUS as a 'synbiotic' (with vitamins and soluble fibre prebiotic) has confirmed to us that we maintain that preference.